Speaking the language of images

 Projects here represent narrative-driven work for print and web, as well as personal commissions.
 Further illustrative work can be viewed in my self-publishing practice, Tenderly.

-This is a selection of cover art and illustration in the School of the Art Institute of Chicago’s arts, culture, and politics journal.
-After my tenure as a designer and editor in grad school, I acted as a visiting designer and guest adviser on a handful of issues.
+Cover art and illustration in the School of the Art Institute of Chicago’s arts, culture, and politics journal, F Newsmagazine, from my time as a staff designer and editor.
+Afterward, I acted as a visiting designer and guest adviser on a handful of issues.

 The award-winning monthly, distributed free across Chicago, is rich with chances to push creative content, design, and collaboration.